Friday, September 25, 2009

 Don’t recite the speaker’s biography in chronological order.
 If you start by saying that he was born in a “little house on the prairie”, your audience may fall asleep before you get near the present day.
 Don’t upstage the speaker by using video or PowerPoint in the introduction.
 Don’t surprise the speaker, or steal his thunder.
 Don’t leave his name until last.
 If you say that the speaker needs no introduction, then your next words just should be: “and now, here’s Johnny!”

 The Toastmasters web site has a brief discussion about introducing a speaker here.
 There is a longer article, “Rx for a good speech introduction,” by Michael Varma, in the November 2008 issue of Toastmaster magazine, which you can find here.
-There is another excellent article from September 1997 by Marie Wallace, in her Guide on the Side series – “How to Introduce Speakers: Tips and Templates” here.
+There is another excellent article from September 1997 by Marie Wallace, in her Guide on the Side series – “How to Introduce a Guest Speaker: Tips and Templates” here.
 There also are a couple of articles by John A. Kline on introductions (including examples) here and here.

 Denise Graveline, in her Eloquent Woman blog, discusses - When you introduce a speaker take 5.
 James Feudo’s Overnight Sensation blog also discusses Speech Introductions.